pass-the-salt/2026/README.md

   ```
 ## Modify content

-Some indications about the different directories and files:
+Some instructions or indications about the different directories and files:
 - `cgi-bin/update.cgi` : change all mentions of 2025 to 2026 (notably on path and filenames)
 - `config.toml`: contains global parameters of the site (title, logo, lang, top and bottom menu content).
 - `data/en/homepage.yml`: Yaml parameters to inject into homepage through Vex theme templates.